 Scripture Reading: Psalms 48 - 50 …

-It seems clear that fewer and fewer people understand the word "redemption."
+It seems clear that fewer and fewer people today understand the word “redemption,” if, indeed, they ever did!
 The word is defined as "the action of regaining or gaining possession of something in exchange for payment."
 It has also come to mean "the action of saving or being saved from sin, error or evil."
-In biblical terms it refers to people being "redeemed" or "saved" from God's just judgment against sin.
+In biblical terms it refers to people being "redeemed" or "saved" from God's just judgment against their sin.
 As such, the Bible says that we are ALL in need of redemption.
 In our natural state, we cannot redeem ourselves and as the Psalmist writes here, "No man can redeem the life of another or give to God a ransom for him - the ransom for a life is costly, no payment is ever enough - that he should live on forever and not see decay" (49:7-9).

 But Jesus said, " … the Son of Man did not come to be served, but to serve and to give His life as a ransom for many" (Matthew 20:28).
 Jesus came to pay the price and on the cross He cried out, "Tetelestai!" … "It is finished!" … the debt is paid!!
+As true God and true man Jesus became the ‘”second Adam,” our second representative.
+As such, HE did FOR us what you and I could not and cannot do for ourselves.
 THIS is what God's LOVE is all about.
 In His love God doesn't overlook sin - He CAN'T!
 Instead, He deals with it.
 Psalm 48 speaks of the city of God and refers to Mount Zion, Jerusalem.
 There, in the temple, God revealed Himself as just, holy and righteous … AND … as compassionate, merciful and forgiving.
 "Within Your temple, O God, we meditate on Your unfailing love" (48:9).

 The attitude of those who know God and who draw near to Him through faith in Jesus Christ is THANKFULNESS!
 Psalm 50 reminds us that the "Mighty One, God, the LORD" (50:1) will come to judge in righteousness: "for God Himself is Judge" (50:6).
 People may say otherwise and "theologians" may rationalize God's justice as an expression of His love for all people, but the writers of Scripture speak with one voice (the voice of the Spirit of God) when they declare "Consider this, you who forget God, or I will tear you to pieces with none to rescue" (50:22).